the science of journaling

 Dickens's 2017 series of fifty-six meta-analyses, drawing on a different study set, lands on the same conclusion.
 Well-being effects of d ≈ 0.31 against neutral controls drop to d ≈ 0.17 against active controls.
 [4] Three meta-analyses across a decade, with overlapping but not identical inclusion criteria, all converging on the same moderator.
 Control type explains most of the variance the consumer literature attributes to gratitude itself.

 The strongest non-psychological signal is sleep.
 Boggiss's 2020 review found subjective sleep quality improved in five of eight RCTs that measured it.
 [1] The other physical-health outcomes (inflammation, blood pressure, glycaemic control) were equivocal or under-powered.
 The sleep finding is the one corner of the gratitude literature where a competent placebo control would still leave a genuine signal, and it points at the mechanism.
 A short bedtime list of three things, gratitude or otherwise, displaces pre-sleep cognitive arousal.
 Scullin's 2018 polysomnography trial randomised young adults to spend five minutes writing either a specific to-do list or a list of tasks already completed.
 [6] The to-do group fell asleep nine minutes faster, mean 15.8 against 25.1, Cohen's d of 0.63.
 What does the work is structuring attention before bed.
 Gratitude at bedtime evicts whatever was about to loop, the same job a planning list does.
-The signal echoes what survives in .
+The signal echoes what survives in the older expressive-writing literature.

 The reading of thirty years of trials is not that gratitude journaling does nothing.
 Against a deconditioned baseline, almost any structured positive writing exercise produces a small, real benefit.
 Gratitude is one structured exercise among several.
 It does not justify a daily ritual on the strength of a meta-analytic effect that disappears under a competent placebo.